| discussion |

 —

-in the United States is fueled by coal, compared with
+the United States is fueled by coal, compared with 14.8% for nuclear

-for two reasons.
-First, coal combustion produces carbon
+it is surprising for two reasons.
+First, coal combustion produces

-dioxide and other greenhouse gases that are suspected
+carbon dioxide and other greenhouse gases that are suspected to

-to cause climatic warming, and it is a source of sulfur
+cause climatic warming, and it is a source of sulfur oxides and

 —